tomphp/climbing-the-pyramid/climbing_the_pyramid.md

 }

 /**
- * @When I calculate Kevin's wages for the week for the week starting on :weekStart */ public function calculateKevinsWages(Date $weekStart) {
+ * @When I calculate Kevin's wages for the week starting on :weekStart */ public function calculateKevinsWages(Date $weekStart) {